 There are a few tour companies that lead Trail Rides through some of the most beautiful parts of the park.
 This is a completely unique way to spend your time at Zion, particularly for animal lovers!

-And finally, you can choose to experience the wonder of the Zion Canyon by river tubing down the Virgin River, a perfect option for those travelling with kids.
+You can also choose to experience the wonder of the Zion Canyon by river tubing down the Virgin River, a perfect option for those travelling with kids.

 You can rent a tube from Zion Tubing and they will bring you by shuttle to the safest part of the River to tube down and pick you up after an hour of floating and bopping around in the Virgin River.